TheJacksonLaboratory/FunDataR/4_learning/3_partitioning.md

   the ensemble are highly correlated to one another.
 This is one reason that bagging tends to work better for non-linear classifiers than linear ones: linear classifiers built on different bootstrap samples of the same dataset tend to be more correlated with one another than non-linear classifiers will be.
-In the case of trees, we can decorrelate the trees built using different bootstrap samples by only considering a randomly selected subset of features of size `mtry` for splitting at each node within each tree.
-This random feature sampling at each node tends to induce major topological differences and differences in variables used at each split across the different trees in the ensemble, drastically reducing correlations between trees at the expense of potentially introducing some bias.
+In the case of trees, we can **decorrelate the trees** built using different bootstrap samples by only considering a randomly selected subset of features of size `mtry` for splitting at each node within each tree.
+This random feature sampling at each node tends to induce major topological differences and differences in variables chosen for
+  each split across the different trees in the ensemble, drastically reducing correlations between trees at the expense of potentially introducing some bias.
 The trade-off between these two effects is controlled by tuning the number of features `mtry` randomly selected at each node.
 If there are very few informative features, the optimum `mtry` will tend to be larger so that most node fits are likely get to consider a useful feature and result in a productive split.
-By contrast, if there are many informative features, smaller `mtry` results in feature sets that are still relatively likely to include useful features, so we can take advantage of the better decorrelation offered by smaller feature sets without affecting the performance of individual trees.
-The higher the proportion of correlated features, the higher the correlation between predictions between different trees.
+By contrast, if there are many informative features, smaller `mtry` results in feature sets are still relatively likely to include useful features, so we can take advantage of the better decorrelation offered by smaller feature sets without affecting the performance (biasing) individual trees.
+The higher the proportion of correlated features in the original data, the higher the correlation between predictions from different trees.
 Under these circumstances, the higher decorrelation offered by smaller feature sets results in better overall performance of the ensemble.
-In general, wherever practical, we will tune the `mtry` parameter by cross-validation.
+In general, wherever practical, we will tune the `mtry` parameter by cross-validation to balance improved tree decorrelation against worsening tree bias.

-**Random forest** is an ensemble modeling approach built on recursive partitioning tree models, where bagging is used to generate the series of models, and random feature selection at each node within each tree is used to decorrelate trees in the ensemble from one another, improving the variance reduction afforded by the bagging.
+**Random forest** is an ensemble modeling approach built on recursive partitioning tree models, where **bagging** is used to generate the series of models, and **random feature selection** at each node within each tree is used to decorrelate trees in the ensemble from one another, improving the variance reduction afforded by the bagging.
 Ensemble methods are often criticized for trading away interpretability for improved predictive performance.
-The models do tend to be very complex, but there are several tools that help us determine both the importance of individual features for the performance of the ensemble, as well as the relationship between the response predictions and individual variables.
+The models do tend to be very complex, but there are several tools that help us determine both the importance of individual features for the performance of the ensemble, as well as the shape of the **marginal relationship** (keeping all other feature values constant) between the response predictions and individual variables of interest.

 **Variable importance** is usually estimated in one of two ways.
 The first uses the magnitude of reduction in loss (purity or sums-of-squares) resulting from splitting a variable in one tree